tlug/tlug.jp/README.md

   auction sections, and mark the JSON-LD event as cancelled.
 A `canceled: true` on an individual schedule entry strikes out just that row.
 - Each meeting page also emits schema.org Event JSON-LD for search engines.
+- `/talks/` is generated from the same `schedule` data: every non-canceled entry with a `presenter` is listed automatically, with its slides/video links.
+Adding a talk to a meeting page is all it takes.

 Venues are defined once in [`data/locations.yaml`] (name, address, map links, website) and referenced by key.
 For a one-off venue, skip the